 We manage our credit risk exposures through a robust credit underwriting, structuring and monitoring process.
 For example, our country risk exposures are managed within an established framework that involves setting country limits.
 Such limits are based on the country's risk rating, economic potential measured by its gross domestic product and the Group's business strategy.
-While we proactively minimise undue concentration of exposure in our portfolio, our credit portfolio remains concentrated in Singapore and Malaysia.
-The Group's cross-border exposure to China has increased over the years, in line with rising trade flows between China and Southeast Asia.
+While we proactively minimise undue concentration of exposure in our portfolio, our credit portfolio remains concentrated in Singapore.

 Our credit exposures are well-diversified across industries, except for the Singapore real estate sector, due mainly to the high home ownership rate.
-We remain vigilant about risks in the sector and actively take steps to manage our exposure while staying prudent in approving real estate-related loans.
+We remain vigilant about risks in this sector and actively take steps to manage our exposure while staying prudent in approving real estate-related transactions.

 We perform regular assessments of emerging risks and in-depth reviews on industry trends to provide a forward-looking view on developments that could impact the Group's portfolio.
-We also conduct frequent stress-testing to assess the resilience of our portfolio in the event of a marked deterioration in operating conditions.
+We also conduct frequent stress testing to assess the resilience of our portfolio in the event of a marked deterioration in operating conditions.